garrandall/popular-music-data/tracks/ain-t-seen-love-like-that-mr--big.md

   start_date: '1994-04-02'
 ---
-I've been miles from nowhere crossed and doubled back Time is a healer and i've done my time
+I've been miles from nowhere crossed and doubled back Time is a healer and I've done my time
 'Cause I ain't seen love like that

 I've seen the light of freedom 'til they fade to black